capensis/canopsis/doc/sakura/glossary.rst

    TODO: add short description

-See :ref:`user-engines-selector` for more informations.
+For more informations, see:

+ * :ref:`user-engines-selector`

 SLA
 ---

 Feature providing availability informations.

-See :ref:`dev-spec-sla` for more informations.
+For more informations, see:

+ * :ref:`dev-spec-sla`

 Periodic Behavior
 -----------------